daktari01/math_example/README.md

 # math_example
-This is a repo ohelp me practise on Python unittest
+This is a repo to help me practise on Python unittest